atctwo/atctwo.github.io/pages/about/10_about.md

 ### 🎵 Music
 I probably spend at least half of the time I'm awake listening to music.
 Generally I'm into "indie stuff", plus or minus half a genre.
 - My favourite bands ever are Radiohead, alt-J, Blonde Redhead, and Crumb
-- I often listen to Sufjan Stevens, Billie Marten, Mitski, Flipturn, The Marias, Panchiko, Alvvays, C418, various Vocaloid artists, They Might Be Giants
+- I often listen to Sufjan Stevens, Billie Marten, Mitski, Flipturn, The Marias, Panchiko, Alvvays, C418, various Vocaloid artists, Lemon Demon, They Might Be Giants
-- More recently I've been listening to Kero Kero Bonito, Ivy, KNOWER, Lemon Demon, and Djo
+- More recently I've been listening to the Mountain Goats, Blood Orange, and the DELTARUNE soundtrack

 Recently I set up a [Last.fm](https://www.last.fm/user/atctwo) account, so you can see what I'm currently listening to!